dschmenk/PLASMA/doc/Editor.md

   Apple //e Platinum AND /// FEATURES:
   ------------------------------------

-  On the keypad, 'OPTION' on //e Plat or 'OPEN-APPLE' on the /// allows the keys for navigation and misc:
+  On the keypad, 'OPTION' on //e Platinum or 'OPEN-APPLE' on the /// allows the keys for navigation and misc operations:

     OA-4           = MOVE CHAR LEFT
     OA-6           = MOVE CHAR RIGHT